 Let’s have a quick big data vs. data warehouse comparison.

 Big data refers to a large volume of data that is too complex to be processed by traditional data processing databases and software.
-At its core, big data is characterized by volume, variety, and velocity, which Industry analyst Doug Lanely articulated in the early 2000s[1].
+At its core, big data is characterized by volume, variety, and velocity — three characteristics that Gartner analyst Doug Laney first articulated in his 2001 paper “3-D Data Management” [1].

 Big data architecture enables organizations to perform analytics on large volumes of data stored in various applications, regardless of its format.